JiaPai12138/SVT-AV1-Binaries/Docs/Appendix-DLF.md

       - Apply the selected filter to the four samples along the vertical edge.

 3. Return the frame filtering sse for the loop filter level and the picture data plane being considered.

 <!-- end list -->

 ## 3. Optimization of the algorithm

 The algorithmic optimization of the loop filter is performed by considering different loop filter search methods.
-If LPF_PICK_FROM_Q is chosen as the search method, the filter levels are determined using the picture qindex, however is LPF_PICK_FROM_FULL_IMAGE is selected, a binary search is performed to find the best filter levels.
+If LPF_PICK_FROM_Q is chosen as the search method, the filter levels are determined using the picture qindex; however if LPF_PICK_FROM_FULL_IMAGE is selected, a binary search is performed to find the best filter levels.
 Table 5 shows the DLF control signals and their descriptions.
 The encoder mode and the picture being used as a reference are used to determine the search method.